BCDevOps/platform-services/monitoring/uptime-robot/readme.md

 There are different types of announcements you will see from Uptime Robot:

 **1. Automatic Announcement:**
-- whenever there is a downtime detected by Uptime Robot, it will auto generate an announcement with the timestamp and duration
+- whenever there is a service downtime detected by Uptime Robot, it will auto generate an announcement with the timestamp and duration
 - there is no much details included in this

 **2. Custom Announcement:**